Cu3PO42/quickshell/src/services/polkit/module.md

 At this point, information like the action to be performed and permitted users that can authenticate is available.

 An authentication *session* for the request is immediately started, which internally starts a PAM conversation that is likely to prompt for user input.
-* Additional prompts may be shared with the user by way of the @@PolkitAgent.subMessageChanged signal and the @@PolkitAgent.subMessage property.
+* Additional prompts may be shared with the user by way of the @@AuthFlow.supplementaryChanged signal and the @@AuthFlow.supplementaryMessage and @@AuthFlow.supplementaryIsError properties.
 A common message might be 'Please input your password'.
-* An input request is forwarded via the @@PolkitAgent.inputRequestChanged signal and @@PolkitAgent.inputRequest property.
+* An input request is forwarded via the @@PolkitAgent.responseRequestChanged signal and @@PolkitAgent.inputPrompt and related properties.
 Note that the request specifies whether the text box should show the typed input on screen or replace it with placeholders.

-User replies can be submitted via the @@PolkitAgent.submit method.
+User replies can be submitted via the @@AuthFlow.submit method.
 A conversation can take multiple turns, for example if second factors are involved.

 If authentication fails, we automatically create a fresh session so the user can try again.
-The @@PolkitAgent.authenticationFailed signal is emitted in this case.
+The @@AuthFlow.authenticationFailed signal is emitted in this case.

-If authentication is successful, you receive the @@PolkitAgent.authenticationSucceeeded signal.
+If authentication is successful, you receive the @@AuthFlow.authenticationSucceeeded signal.
 At this point, the dialog can be closed.
 If additional requests are queued, you will receive the @@PolkitAgent.authenticationRequestStarted signal again.

 #### Cancelled requests